melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 the source of FishLife data is FishBase, there is a good chance the estimates of
 $M$ are also from methods using longevity, though the actual source of longevity in FishLife was unknown.
-Both California vermilion assessments used the Hamel prior [-@Hamel2015], which is defined as a lognormal with log-scale mean = $ln\frac{5.4}{A_{max}}$  and SE = 0.438.
+Both California vermilion rockfish assessments used the Hamel prior [-@Hamel2015], which is defined as a lognormal with log-scale mean = $ln\frac{5.4}{A_{max}}$  and SE = 0.438.
 Using a maximum age of 54 the point estimate and median of the prior is 0.1, which is used as a prior on $M$ in the assessment model.
 We also explore sensitivity to